-Care should be taken to ensure a full 0.5 ml dose is administered.
-Where a full 0.5 ml dose cannot be extracted, the remaining volume should be discarded.
+Care should be taken to ensure a full dose is administered.
+Where a full dose cannot be extracted, the remaining volume should be discarded.

 The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
 In the event of any foreign particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.